Erich Koch: Second World War

 On 1 September 1941, Koch became Reichskommissar of Reichskommissariat Ukraine with control of the Gestapo and the uniformed police.
 His domain now extended from the Baltic to the Black Sea; it comprised ethnic German, Polish, Belarus and Ukrainian areas.
 As Reichskommissar he had full authority in his realm, which led to conflict with other elements of the Nazi bureaucracy.
 Alfred Rosenberg, Reich Minister for the Occupied Eastern Territories (Reichsministerium für die besetzten Ostgebiete), expressed his disapproval of Koch's autonomous actions to Hitler in December 1941.

 Koch's first act as Reichskommissar was to close local schools, declaring that "Ukraine children need no schools.
 What they'll have to learn will be taught them by their German masters."
-His brutality is best exemplified by his remark, "If I meet a Ukrainian worthy of being seated at my table, I must have him shot."
+His brutality is exemplified by his remarks, referring to Ukrainians as "niggers", and saying "If I meet a Ukrainian worthy of being seated at my table, I must have him shot."
 Koch worked together with the General Plenipotentiary for Labour Deployment (Generalbevollmächtigter für den Arbeitseinsatz) Fritz Sauckel in providing the Reich with forced labor.
 He was also involved in the persecution of Polish and Ukrainian Jews.
 Due to his brutal actions, Nazi rule in Ukraine was disturbed by a growing number of partisan uprisings.

 Statements about the Germans as a Herrenvolk (master race) belong to the Nazi officials of various ranks.
 In particular when Reichskommissar Ukraine Koch said:

 We are a master race, which must remember that the lowliest German worker is racially and biologically a thousand times more valuable than the population here.